 There are basically three types of courses that make up the Associate degree requirements; general education, major and elective courses.
 General education courses are the foundation courses that consist of a variety of disciplines in the arts, humanities, social science, science, math and English.
 All students take general education regardless of their major.
 The second type of courses is the major courses that specifically relate to a student’s chosen discipline.
 The third type of courses is elective courses which are basically courses of self-interest that students select themselves.

 To view the general education and major requirements for the Associate Degrees, visit the SMC Associate Degrees and SMC General Education links.
 Elective courses for the Associate degree consists of courses other than those considered basic skills.

 Associate Degrees to Transfer (ADT)

-major.
-To view the Associate degrees to transfer and major requirements go to SMC
+To view the Associate degrees to transfer and major requirements, visit SMC ADT.

 Use of Foreign Course Work

 Courses from an appropriately accredited foreign university may be applied towards the Associate degree at SMC.
 The courses must first be evaluated by an off-campus approved credential evaluation agency and then reviewed by our Admissions Office for applicability towards general education and elective units.

 Courses related to a student’s major will be reviewed by the academic department chairpersons based on course syllabi or outlines.
 Students should consult with an international counselor before applying for a credential evaluation.

 Can I study at SMC even if I have a Bachelor’s Degree?